michaelpalumbo/forkingpaths/public/help/myWorkspaceAndCollabPanel.md

 Help panels just like this one are available throughout the app.
 Just click the green *Help* button within a given section of the page.

-## Workspace & Collaboration Panel

-On the right side of the screen, you'll find the **Workspace & Collaboration Panel**.
-It includes:

-- A **menubar** for viewing other pages of the Forking Paths App, configuring settings, and providing feedback to Michael (the developer).
-- A **Synth Browser** for exploring and loading synthesizers from your computer or online
-- Buttons for **Clearing, Saving, and Loading Patch Histories**
-- **Collaborative tools** for connecting and interacting with other players

 ## Quick Start:

 1. Under the Workspace title, locate the **Open Synth Browser...** button, click it, and then click **Load Demo Synth** This will load a prebuilt patch and automatically open the **Patch History** window in a new tab or window.

 2.  **Keep the Patch History window open.**\
     You'll use it for sequencing, editing gestures, and navigating your patch history.
-If you accidentally close it, reopen it via **View > Open Patch History**.
+If you accidentally close it, reopen it by clicking the **Open Patch History**.

 3. For the best experience, use keyboard shortcuts to switch quickly between them:
         `Cmd + \`` (Mac) or` Alt + Tab` (PC)

+4. Check that the app's audio is turned on.
+In the menubar is an item called **System**.
+If it is flashing red, that means that DSP is disabled.
+Click it and then click **Resume Audio** to enable it.

-4. To begin patching, you can close this Help window, and open the *Help* button at the top-left of the app to get started with sound!
+5. To begin patching, you can close this Help window, and open the *Help* button at the top-left of the app to get started with sound!

 -------

 ## Workspace

-The **Workspace** section includes menus like **View**, **System**, and **Testing**, along with buttons for working with patch histories and the draw tool.
+The **Workspace** section includes the menus **System** and **Testing**, along with buttons for working with the draw tool.

-### View

-- **Open Patch History**: Launch the patch timeline interface.
-- **Open Synth Designer**: Design new synth layouts from scratch.

 ### System